sysco-middleware/prometheus-jdbc-exporter/README.md

 *query_ref*: Reference to common queries shared between jobs.

+*cache_seconds*: How many seconds to cache query results until they are refreshed.
+Optional.

 `query` and `query_ref` are mutually exclusive.
 At least one of those has to be defined.

 ```yaml